xeago/gradblog/graduation/performance-plan.md

 ---
 layout: simple
+title: Performance plan
 ---

 This document defines how I intend to prove my competencies.
-These competencies are described in the [Education and Examination Regulations] (hereafter OER).
-Competencies are measured according to Performance Indicators (hereafter PI).
+These competencies are described in the [Education and Examination Regulations].
+Competencies are measured according to Performance Indicators.
+It is as of writing unsure wether

 This document will be used during the assessment as source for the competencies to be proven.